Should I or Shouldn't I

 I know one thing for sure, I intend to make the most of it whilst I can.
 I don't care if I only get 6,000 k's out of the rear tyre, I'll know I bloody well enjoyed every minute of it.
 Live the dream.

-Sounds to me that a 650 would only hold a fraction less temptation to you Very Happy The 650,s of today rock.
+Sounds to me that a 650 would only hold a fraction less temptation to you The 650,s of today rock.
 I had an ER6n Kawasaki for 18 months or so' : 0 to 100 kays in 3.9 seconds.
 So I thinks that the likes of you and me need a couple of detuned 125's LOL! and then we'd find a way.
 By the way the 2nd hand one I'm looking at has less than 4000 on the clock and already needs a new back tire.
 Now there I go full of doubts again - that fact makes me think maybe this bike has been thrashed a bit too much.

 Going to be the pillion on it this arvo - I'll have to post a report.
 By the way - the aches and pains that you feel at 52 have been gotten used to by the time your 70.
 And as you know (and I imagine) sittng astride a smooth and potent 1250 - there are no aches and pains.
 By th sounds of things - just plenty of grunt.